Why am I still typing?’s Weblog

 I do not doubt that one day, a certain percentage of desktops and laptops will be light weight (or thin client) systems accessing storage, applications and processing power from a ‘mothership’ in much the way cloud computing is evolving now.
 However it seems to make much more sense for a family or household or even a group of people to buy a central ‘home server’.
 This will however be very different to Windows Home Server and will resemble more the old style dumb terminals where multiple clients connect to one central machine.

 Well that is my prediction, we will talk in ten years!
-For now, long live monster power rigs! :) As a final note, it will be interesting to see where Apple fit into this in the coming years. iSlim? iWeb? iJot?
+For now, long live monster power rigs! πŸ™‚ As a final note, it will be interesting to see where Apple fit into this in the coming years. iSlim? iWeb? iJot?

 New iPod design leaked?

-Posted by Konrad on August 29, 2008
+August 29, 2008 1 comment

 I normally don’t pay much attention to ‘leaked’ designs or pictures as they invariably turn out to be fake or photo-shopped.
 However, I do trust some sources more than others and the following picture caught my eye.